tiejuntong/ChauBoxplot/README.md

 ## Documentation

-For detailed documentation and usage examples, please visit the package website <a href="https://tiejuntong.github.io/ChauBoxplot/." class="underline" target="_blank">https://tiejuntong.github.io/ChauBoxplot/.</a>
+For detailed documentation and usage examples, please also visit the package website at <a href="https://github.com/tiejuntong/ChauBoxplot/" class="underline" target="_blank">https://github.com/tiejuntong/ChauBoxplot/.</a>

 ## Usage